Barcelona sack Setien after Champions League humiliation | Goal.com

 The club announced the decision on Monday, just days after the club were embarrassed in the Champions League quarter-finals in a record-breaking loss to Bayern Munich.

-Having already been beaten to the Liga title by arch-rivals Real Madrid, Barcelona were annihilated 8-2 by Bayern Munich in their elimination from the Champions League quarter-finals.
+Having already been beaten to the Liga title by arch-rivals Real Madrid, Barcelona were annihilated 8-2 by Bayern Munich in their elimination from Europe's premier club competition.

-As a result, the club ended the 2019-20 season trophyless, prompting Setien's dismissal and, according to the club, a restructuring of the first-team setup.
+As a result, the club ended the 2019-20 season without a trophy, prompting Setien's dismissal and, according to the club, a restructuring of the first-team setup.

 "This is the first decision within a wider restructuring of the first team which will be agreed between the current technical secretary and the new coach, who will be announced in the coming days."